ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 If a version is not specified for the module to be pulled, the latest version of the module will be pulled from the
 Ballerina Central.
-Projects that perform dependency analysis will automatically pull modules into the BALO cache in home
+Projects that perform dependency analysis will automatically pull modules into the BALO cache in the home
 directory.

 ### Pushing Modules